dasiths/llm-plan-and-execute-knowledge-provider-mesh/dapr_multi_agent_actor_example/README.md

 - **Actor Model**: Self-contained, sequential message processing via Dapr's Virtual Actor pattern
 - **Workflow Orchestration**: Coordinating agent interactions in a durable and resilient manner

-## Workflow Types
-Dapr Agents supports multiple workflow orchestration patterns:

-1. **RoundRobin**: Cycles through agents sequentially, ensuring equal task distribution
-2. **Random**: Selects agents randomly for tasks, useful for load balancing and testing
-3. **LLM-based**: Uses an LLM (default: OpenAI's models like gpt-4o) to intelligently select agents based on context and task requirements

 ## Monitoring and Observability
 1. **Console Logs**: Monitor real-time workflow execution and agent interactions
 2. **Dapr Dashboard**: View components, configurations and service details at http://localhost:8080/
 3. **Zipkin Tracing**: Access distributed tracing at http://localhost:9411/zipkin/
-4. **Dapr Metrics**: Access agent performance metrics via (ex: HobbitApp) http://localhost:6001/metrics when configured
+4. **Dapr Metrics**: Access agent performance metrics via (ex: CatalogApp) http://localhost:6001/metrics when configured

-## Troubleshooting

-1. **Service Startup**: If services fail to start, verify Dapr components configuration
-2. **Communication Issues**: Check Redis connection and pub/sub setup
-3. **Workflow Errors**: Check Zipkin traces for detailed request flows
-4. **Port Conflicts**: If ports are already in use, check which port is already in use
-5. **System Reset**: Clear Redis data through Redis Insights if needed

 ## Next Steps

 After completing this quickstart, you can:

-- Add more agents to the workflow
+- Add more agents to the workflow (e.g., a Stock Agent specifically for inventory levels)
-- Switch to another workflow orchestration pattern (RoundRobin, LLM-based)
 - Extend agents with custom tools
 - Deploy agents and Dapr to a Kubernetes cluster.
 For more information on read [Deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy)
 - Check out the [Cookbooks](../../cookbook/)